 During this time I kept him out of my plans.
 I didn’t tell him what I was doing.
 I didn’t share my thoughts or plans with him.
 I viewed him as our children’s father, someone who shared their lives with me, but he was no longer invited to peer into the rest of my life.

 I desperately missed having someone with whom to share my hopes and fears, but I knew that sharing with my ex would only end in him twisting my words into a knife to thrust into my back.
-I started calling my sister more often.
-I went out with my son’s friend’s mother.
+I called my sister more often.
+I went out with an old friend.
 I met a man and we had lunch.
 In short, I broke my isolation and forced myself to find other outlets for my needs.

-About 6 or 7 months after we’d separated, my ex showed up at my house at 10pm one night.
+About 6 or 7 months after I’d left that abusive marriage, my ex showed up at my house at 10 o’clock one night.
 He looked sad, but wouldn’t say why he was there.
 He wanted to come inside.
 I had detached myself enough to know that allowing him inside was the worst thing I could do.
 I told him that I had company, that it wasn’t a good time to visit.

 He left and peeled out of my driveway in a flash.